Distributed Computing

 task_manager.run_all_jobs(create_jobs, n_cores=16, threads=False, clear_db=True)

-# this the progress info
+# this is the progress info

 Processing all jobs.
 Please wait!: : |██████████| 100.0%| [100/100]| Complete | 1.07s/iteration | Elapsed time: 00:01:46.850